Authorities investigate ‘suspicious’ fires at black churches

-During a news conference Thursday, Fire Marshal H. “Butch” Browning said it wasn’t clear whether the fires in St. Landry Parish are connected but described them as “suspicious.”
+During a news conference Thursday, Fire Marshal H. “Butch” Browning said it wasn’t clear whether the fires in St. Landry Parish are connected and he declined to get into specifics of what the investigation had yielded so far but described the blazes as “suspicious.”

 Then Thursday morning the Mount Pleasant Baptist Church in Opelousas caught fire.

 The churches were vacant at the time of the fires, and no one was injured.

 Pastors from 10 area churches gathered Thursday to discuss the fires and show support for the affected churches, The Advocate newspaper reported.

 The pastors said each of the churches was well over 100 years old.

 The Rev. Harry Richard of Greater Union Baptist Church told the newspaper that he doesn’t want people to panic.